Worried About Samsung Keyboard's Writing Assist Becoming Paid? Read This

 Key Takeaways:

-• Advanced AI writing features will be part of the premium subscription
+• Advanced AI writing features are now part of Samsung's premium subscription

 • CleverType AI keyboard offers similar functionality without a subscription